 Distinguishing characteristics compared to others doing similar work

+How to increase awareness

+How to better work with the stakeholder

+Other issues to consider

+Bryson suggests that you “make a judgment about how well the organization performs against the stakeholder’s criteria . . .
+Simply noting whether or not the organization does poorly, okay or very well against the criteria is enough to prompt a very useful discussion.”

+Of particular interest in the stakeholder analysis is the voice of the customer.
 Consistent with the use of success measures, four of five nonprofits use some sort of program output measures when it comes to performance measurement.
-Success measures are certainly a legitimate and obvious useful method for tracking the performance of existing activities, but what about new strategies that don’t yet have a track record?
+Success measures are certainly a legitimate and obvious useful method for tracking the performance of existing activities, but what about possible strategies that don’t yet have a track record?
 When it comes to gauging the success of recent nonprofit innovations, client feedback takes the lead position.
-If going to the clients after the fact is the key way to evaluate success on a new strategy, why not begin with them?
+And if going to the clients after the fact is the key way to evaluate success on a new strategy, why not begin with them?

 Looking at what’s going on with those you serve doesn’t mean looking at your customers from a helicopter; it means seeing them eye-to-eye.
 This research typically requires either qualitative up-close-and-personal interviewing or quantitative broad-and-deep surveying.